 You can create group policy templates to speed the creation of new teams.
 Group policies can apply both to technicians in your organization and to any technician invited into a support session.

-Bomgar supports Kerberos integration for Single Sign On.
+Bomgar supports Kerberos or SAML integration for Single Sign On across Bomgar desktop and mobile consoles..

-For multi-factor authentication, you can integrate Bomgar with RADIUS.
+Bomgar includes native multi factor authentication, or you can integrate Bomgar with RADIUS.
 RADIUS uses RSA secure ID or other RADIUS authentication providers.

 And for government agencies and regulated companies that require physical authentication for remote access, Bomgar also allows reps to pass smart card, or common access card (CAC), credentials to a remote computer.